manuel-russello/ICp-banking-microservices/README.md

 	* The Docker build action automatically added it to the Docker image repository of the ICP worker node on Linux on Z. Your banking application is now ready to be instantiated from the ICP catalog.

+---

+:thumbsup: Congratulations!
+Your banking application has been packaged into a Docker image using a DevOps approach !
+Ready to use it from IBM Cloud Private ?

+---

 # Step 3 - Build and deploy an Helm chart to the ICP catalog